 "The Finnish Radio Symphony Orchestra is a splendid body indeed: scrupulous in ensemble, refined in tone, almost aristocratic."
 (The Times)

 The Finnish Radio Symphony Orchestra (FRSO) is the orchestra of the Finnish Broadcasting Company (Yle).
-Its mission is to produce and promote Finnish musical culture.
-Its Chief Conductor as of autumn 2013 is Hannu Lintu.
+Its mission is to produce and promote Finnish musical culture and its Chief Conductor as of autumn 2021 is Nicholas Collon.

-The Radio Orchestra of ten players founded in 1927 grew to symphony orchestra strength in the 1960s.
-Its previous Chief Conductors have been Toivo Haapanen, Nils-Eric Fougstedt, Paavo Berglund, Okko Kamu, Leif Segerstam, Jukka-Pekka Saraste and Sakari Oramo.
-The FRSO has two Honorary Conductors: Jukka-Pekka Saraste and Sakari Oramo.
+The Radio Orchestra of ten players founded in 1927 grew to symphony orchestra proportions in the 1960s.
+Its Chief Conductors have been Toivo Haapanen, Nils-Eric Fougstedt, Paavo Berglund, Okko Kamu, Leif Segerstam, Jukka-Pekka Saraste, Sakari Oramo and Hannu Lintu.

-The latest contemporary music is a major item in the repertoire of the FRSO, which each year premieres a number of Yle commissions.
+In addition to the great Classical-Romantic masterpieces, the latest contemporary music is a major item in the repertoire of the FRSO, which each year premieres a number of Yle commissions.
 Another of the orchestra’s tasks is to record all Finnish orchestral music for the Yle archive.
-During the 2016/2017 season it will premiere five works commissioned by Yle.